OneThingAI/comfyone-sdk/README.md

 ## Quick Start

-examples/main.py is a quick start example that demonstrates how to use the SDK to generate images and manage workflows.
+See [`examples/main.py`](examples/main.py) for a quick start example that demonstrates how to use the SDK to generate images and manage workflows.

 ## Features